EOSgithub/linked-blog-starter-md/The Uninvited Guest.md

 ### Through Different Eyes (2/5)
 Getting close enough to assess my future problem-solvers took an hour of professional lurking.

-Seasoned fighters with expensive gear—exactly the sort who could handle whatever was about to crawl out of space and ruin everyone's evening.
+Seasoned fighters with expensive gear—exactly the sort who could handle whatever was about to ruin everyone's evening.

-Then the massive one turned, and the universe decided to play its favorite game: "Let's Make My Life Complicated."
+Then the big one turned, and the universe decided to play its favorite game: "Let's Make My Life Complicated."

 Oh, you have _got_ to be kidding me.